Prayers-2004/MEmoX/README.md

-# MEmoX - AI-Powered VS Code Assistant
+# MEmoX - AI-Powered Dev Assistant

 MEmoX is an AI-powered coding assistant for VS Code that provides intelligent code assistance through both offline and online modes.
 It's inspired by tools like Cursor and GitHub Copilot.